Affording Calvin Seminary

 Here at Calvin Seminary, we know that finances shouldn't stand in the way of a calling to ministry.
 Through a general commitment to keep tuition costs low and the generous support of donors, a Calvin Seminary education may be more doable than you think.
-Explore the stories of students and alumni who took the first step towards towards a seminary education, in order to see if seminary might not just be a distant dream, but a attainable reality.
+Explore the stories of students and alumni who took the first step towards a seminary education, in order to see if seminary might not just be a distant dream, but an attainable reality.

 Scholarships and Loans

 Investing In Your Calling

 Calvin Seminary's financial aid office awarded almost $1.5 million in scholarship loans last year.
 Calvin Seminary students benefit from a network of support - families and individuals who care deeply about the mission of Calvin Seminary and who want to support the next generation of ministry leaders.

 Total Scholarships Awarded Equalled Close To $1.5 Million

 Scholarships are Often Renewable and Financial Aid Packages are Consistent from Year-to-year.

 Almost all admitted, full-time, degree-seeking students receive a scholarship